-If you arrive on the DAY 1 of the tour we can pick up from Bucharest Airport.
+If you arrive on DAY 1 of the tour we can pick you up from Bucharest Airport.

 Drive along the scenic Prahova valley, over the Carpathian Mountains to Transylvania

 Visit Peles Castle the Royal palace in Sinaia.
-For sure one of the most beautiful castles in all Europe, Peles Castle is a masterpiece of new-Renaissance architecture.
+One of the most beautiful castles in Europe, Peles Castle is a masterpiece of new-Renaissance architecture.

 Overnight in a 3*** Lodge in Bran in the heart of the Carpathian Mountains

-Visit Bran Castle (1377), the Castle where Bram Stoker placed Count Dracula in his novel – a castle in a pass in the Carpathian Mountains.
-Legends say that Dracula was imprisoned in this castle after being captured by the Hungarians in 1462.
-Nevertheless, Bran Castle was a strategic point in that era, and Dracula might have passed many times through the castle, but for sure, it was never his castle.
-Despite the controversy, Bran castle is one of the best places to see in Romania.
+Visit Bran Castle (1377), the castle in the Carpathian Mountains where Bram Stoker based Count Dracula in his novel.
+Legend has it that after being kidnapped by the Hungarians in 1462, Dracula was imprisoned in this fortress.
+Nonetheless, Bran Castle was a strategic site at the period, and Dracula may have walked through the fortress several times, but it was never his castle.
+Regardless of the controversy, Bran Castle is one of the most beautiful destinations in Romania.

 Explore Viscri – the place where time stood still.
-This tiny village disconnected from the rest of the world, and life continues here just like a century ago.
-The main landmark in the village is the fortress-church (UNESCO site) where 400 years ago the villagers took refuge from the invaders.
-Transylvania has around 160 fortress-churches, 7 of them are UNESCO sites, and we will visit 2 of them.
+This tiny village is disconnected from the rest of the world, and life continues here just like a century ago.
+The prominent landmark in the town is the fortress-church (UNESCO site) where 400 years ago the villagers took refuge from the invaders.
+Transylvania has around 160 fortress-churches, 7 of which are UNESCO sites, and we will visit 2 of them.
 Viscri is so special that Charles, Prince of Whales, loved it so much that he bought a tiny old house in the village

 In the afternoon we arrive in Sighisoara a magnificent living medieval fortress, UNESCO World Heritage Site.
-This is where Vlad Dracul (the father) lived in exile at the time when his son Vlad Dracula was born.
+This is where Vlad Dracul (the father) lived in exile when his son Vlad Dracula was born.